-- 1. Download the UpdateXpress System Pack for the desired machine-type and operating system combination into the source tree in the updates\uxsp directory.
-Always choose the same destination directory for each UpdateXpress System Pack download.
-If you are prompted, overwrite any existing files that are duplicated in the new download. - Set the UpdateXpress environment variable, TK_NOS_PerformPostOSInstallUXSPUpdates under the Applications Settings section in the scenario .ini file, to Yes.
+1. Download the UpdateXpress System Pack for the desired machine-type and operating system combination into the source tree in the updates\uxsp

+2. Set the UpdateXpress environment variable, TK_NOS_PerformPostOSInstallUXSPUpdates under the Applications Settings section in the scenario .ini file, to Yes.
 This variable is located in the [NOS Installation Settings] section of the SGTKWinPE user settings.
-For more information, see "SGTKWinPE user settings" on page 40.
+For more information, see "SGTKWinPE user settings" on page 43.